Kashif-Asghar60/Workplace-Administration-as-Showcase/README.md

 ## Introduction
-I am the developer who created a workplace administration app for IOS, Android, and web.
+I developed workplace administration app for IOS, Android, and web.
 My client wanted an app where they could add jobs/projects, assign and schedule their staff.
 The app is role-based and has different features for the admin and employees.

 ## Key Features
 - Role-based access with different features for admin and employee.